amb-costa/boilerplate_flaskreact/README.md

 $ npx create-react-app appfolder
 ```

-* Then installed flask, done with pipenv
+* Then installed flask, done with pipenv.
+Make sure to install SQLAlchemy and Admin as well
 ```
 $ cd appfolder
 $ python3 -m venv .venv #where .venv is the environment folder
 $ cd .venv
 $ source bin/activate
 $ pipenv install flask
+$ pipenv install Flask-SQLAlchemy
+$ pipenv install Flask-Admin
 ```

 * Useful commands for proper use: